Link Search Menu Expand Document

 Searle, J. R. (1983).
 Intentionality: An essay in the philosophy of mind.
 Cambridge: Cambridge University Press.

 Thompson, M. (2008).
 Life and action: Elementary structures of practice and practical thought.
-Cambridge, Mass: Harvard University Press.
+Cambridge, Massachusetts: Harvard University Press.

 Vail, A. L., Manica, A., & Bshary, R. (2013).
 Referential gestures in fish collaborative hunting.
 Nature Communications, 4(1), 1765. https://doi.org/10.1038/ncomms2781